pytorch/TensorRT/docsrc/tutorials/creating_torchscript_module_in_python.rst

     model = LeNet()
     script_model = torch.jit.script(model)

 There are reasons to use one path or another, the PyTorch documentation has information on how to choose.
-From a TRTorch prespective, there is better support (i.e your module is more likely to compile) for traced modules because it doesn't include all the complexities of a complete programming language, though both paths supported.
+From a Torch-TensorRT prespective, there is better support (i.e your module is more likely to compile) for traced modules because it doesn't include all the complexities of a complete programming language, though both paths supported.

 After scripting or tracing your module, you are given back a TorchScript Module.
-This contains the code and parameters used to run the module stored in a intermediate representation that TRTorch can consume.
+This contains the code and parameters used to run the module stored in a intermediate representation that Torch-TensorRT can consume.

 Here is what the LeNet traced module IR looks like: